 Set up some Catapults next to Pigs, Bunnymen and Spiders and get to farming!
 Head to an empty area and set up a kill box for those Seasonal Giants, Hound waves and other various tough mobs.
 At the end of the day, Winona players can be useful in almost all situations whether it be in the Caves or across the Overworld.

 While Winona’s contraptions can be pretty pricy players shouldn’t have too much difficulty collecting the resources required for them.
 Even if you don’t play Winona during your first year, I would recommend switching to her in later years to protect you in the future.

-Winona also has the ability to craft Trusty Tape which is very similar to a Sewing Kit, however, Trusty Tape can fix a number of
+Winona also has the ability to craft Trusty Tape which is very similar to a Sewing Kit, however, Trusty Tape also gives access to the other Winona specific structures.

 Wortox is by far one of the most helpful characters to have on a DST server as he can rapidly heal everyone on your team.